tytydraco/yessleep/out/Dream_Files_Part_2.md

 “This way Josiah.
 Come see the kitchen.”

 The kitchen was behind a wall past the living room.
-At first glance the living room was normal.
+At first glance the kitchen was normal.
 If you disregard the oven.

 “This here is Rosaline Rose.
 I made her into an oven because it’s where she spent most of her time.”